 The Hixon Center seeks to provide students with opportunities to engage in environmental issues, both on and off campus, as well as in academia and industry.
 Please feel free to use, share, and refer back to this page at any time!

-If at any point you have questions and/or are interested in learning more about how to pursue academic and professional opportunities in environmental sustainability, please send an email to firstname.lastname@example.org – we are happy to assist you!
+If you have questions and/or are interested in learning more about how to pursue academic and professional opportunities in environmental sustainability, email firstname.lastname@example.org – we are happy to assist you!

 Hixon Center Research and Internship Opportunities